zeldaret/oot/tools/assets/descriptor/spec.md

 Resource elements describe resources.
 Resources are pieces of data corresponding to a symbol each.

-Two attributes are required on all resource elements: `Name` and `Offset`.
+One attribute is required on all resource elements: `Name`.

 - `Name` is the name of the symbol associated to the resource.

+Another attribute, optional, is common to all resource elements: `Offset`.

-- `Offset` is the location in bytes from the start of the file data.
+If `Offset` is set to a (hexadecimal) number such as `Offset="0x421"`, it specifies the location of the resource in bytes from the start of the file data.

+If `Offset` is not set, the resource is assumed to start where the previous resource ended, or at 0 if the resource is the first in the `<File>`.

+`Offset` can also be set to be a relative offset like `Offset=".+0x421"`, which makes the resource location be that many bytes after the end of the previous resource.

 ## `Blob`